RealDigitalOrg/linux-blackboard/README.md

    - "make zynq_blackboard_defconfig"
    - "make"

-   The second step will take a while to complete.
+   The "make" step will take a while to complete.
 Alternatively, you can use the tools provided for XSDK to compile u-boot on Linux, which is much faster than compiling on Blackboard.
 We use the following "build.sh" script to build u-boot on Linux: